MTG/essentia-replicate-demos/music-approachability-engagement/README.md

 # Classification of music approachability and engagement

 This demo runs transfer learning models to estimate music approachability and engagement using *effnet-discogs* embeddings.
-We include three model types, providing different outcome formats: three-class and binary classification and regression with continuous values.
+We include three model types, providing different outcome formats: `two-classes`, `three-class` and `regression` with continuous values:

+* **two classes**:  low, and high approachability and engagement.
+* **three classes**: low, mid, and high approachability and engagement.
+* **regression**: continuous values of approachability and engagement from 0 (low) to 1 (high).

 These classifiers were trained on in-house MTG datasets.